Relational Local Explanations: Related Work

 A number of studies have also explored feature interaction approaches specifically for deep neural networks (DNNs).
 For example, Greenside et al. \cite{greenside2018discovering} explore interactions between variables using deep feature interaction maps by calculating the difference between the attributions of two variables.
 Singh et al. \cite{singh2018hierarchical} present the generalization of the Contextual Decomposition \cite{murdoch2018beyond} to explain interactions for dense DNNs and CNNs.

-More recently, Janizel et al. \cite{janizek2021explaining} propose an efficient method for feature interaction local explanation for DNNs called Integrated Hessians (IH).
+More recently, Janizel et al. \cite{janizek2021explaining} propose an efficient method for local explanations based on feature interactions for DNNs called Integrated Hessians (IH).
 This method is based on an enhancement of the Integrated Gradients (IG) approach \cite{sundararajan2017axiomatic} and has been shown to produce trustworthy results.
 However, from a practical perspective, the Hessian matrix is significantly larger than gradient matrices and requires a sufficient memory size.

 \textbf{Limitations of prior approaches.} Despite the progress made in understanding feature relationships through previous approaches, a major limitation of these methods is that they are often tied to specific model architectures or data types, making them not fully model agnostic.
-In addition, perturbation-based algorithms such as LIME \cite{ribeiro2016should}, SHAP \cite{SHAP}, and IG \cite{sundararajan2017axiomatic} rely on altering the data sample in order to provide explanations, while our method aims to preserve as much information as possible by only altering the global structure.
-We discuss this issue in Section \ref{sec:discussion}.
+In addition, perturbation-based algorithms such as LIME \cite{ribeiro2016should}, SHAP \cite{SHAP}, and IG \cite{sundararajan2017axiomatic} rely on altering the data sample - and thus also altering the underlying distribution - in order to provide explanations.
+Our method, instead, aims to preserve as much information as possible by altering only the global structure of the input and not its features.
+We discuss this issue in more detail in Section \ref{sec:discussion}.